 If an employee feels they are a part of too many teams, they can remove themselves and ensure they are only parts of teams for which they are contributing members.
 If they feel they are receiving too many channel notifications, they can hide or unfollow certain channels, ensuring they are only “following” channels from which they want to receive notifications.
 If certain information is inaccessible, they can “pin” certain teams/channels/folders, so their UX is tailored to their specific workflows.
 They can also hide information that they feel is unnecessary to their work.

-In short, a key to fully optimizing Microsoft Teams for a positive UX is to make sure each employee is trained on Microsoft Team self-service: how to adjust their settings, control notifications, and be empowered to take control of their own experience.
+In short, a key to fully optimizing Microsoft Teams for a positive UX is to make sure each employee is trained on Microsoft Teams self-service: how to adjust their settings, control notifications, and be empowered to take control of their own experience.

 The trial and error involved with a user perpetually configuring their Microsoft Teams UX can be daunting and time-consuming before they reach a satisfying UX.
 This is why solutions such as ProvisionPoint 365 are so important for optimizing Microsoft Teams.